felixrydberg/appwrite-nuxt-ssr-starter/README.md

+# Note:
+Only Applicable to Frankfurt hosted Appwrite cloud instances.
+You will have to change nginx config to match your region for testing.

 # Appwrite Nuxt SSR Starter

 A starter template for building server-side rendered Nuxt applications with Appwrite authentication that works in both client and server contexts.